Q&A with Dr Veersamy, Consultant Clinical Oncologist

 I was in the fortunate position where my South African post-graduate degree was recognised by the GMC.
 So, some years back I decided to come to the UK, get my GMC Registration, work as a locum to get some money and then travel around Europe.
 Since then, I’ve kept my GMC Registration as I knew I would always return to the UK permanently at one point.

-Do you have any advice for junior doctors looking to become a Clinical Oncologist?
+Do you have any advice for Junior Doctors looking to become a Clinical Oncologist?

 Don’t go into Oncology straight out of medical school.
 Emotionally, Oncology is not an easy job.
 So, my best advice is to try out other specialties first to build up your emotional strength.
 That being said, Oncology is an amazing specialty.
 Scientifically, it’s very interesting as it’s always changing and evolving.
 Oncology offers a lot of practical skills as you can see what’s working and what’s not working.